Pac-Man: Film

 The Pac-Man character appears in the film Pixels (2015), with Denis Akiyama playing series creator Toru Iwatani.
 Iwatani makes a cameo at the beginning of the film as an arcade technician.
 Pac-Man is referenced and makes an appearance in the 2017 film Guardians of the Galaxy Vol. 2 and the video game, Marvel's Guardians of the Galaxy.
 The game, the character, and the ghosts all appear in the film Wreck-It Ralph, as well as the sequel Ralph Breaks the Internet.

 In Sword Art Online The Movie: Ordinal Scale, Kirito and his friends beat a virtual reality game called PAC-Man 2026, which is loosely based on Pac-Man 256.
 In the Japanese tokusatsu film Kamen Rider Heisei Generations: Dr. Pac-Man vs. Ex-Aid & Ghost with Legend Riders, a Pac-Man-like character is the main villain.

 In the 2010 film Scott Pilgrim vs. the World, the titular character makes reference to the original Japanese name.

 The 2018 film Relaxer uses Pac-Man as a strong plot element in the story of a 1999 couch-bound man who attempts to beat the game (and encounters the famous Level 256 glitch) before the year 2000 problem occurs.

 Various attempts for a feature film based on Pac-Man have been planned since the peak of the original game's popularity.
 Following the release of Ms. Pac-Man, a feature film was being developed, but never reached an agreement.
 In 2008, a live-action film based on the series was in development at Crystal Sky.
 In 2022, plans for a live-action Pac-Man film were revived at Wayfarer Studios, based on an idea by Chuck Williams.
+In 2025, the film was reportedly canceled as a result of the It Ends with Us controversy.

 Other gaming media

 In 1982, Milton Bradley Company released a board game based on Pac-Man.
 Players move up to four Pac-Man characters (traditional yellow plus red, green, and blue) plus two ghosts as per the throws of a pair of dice.
 The two ghost pieces were randomly packed with one of four colors.

+Between 1982 and 1983, the Hanna-Barbera animated series Pac-Man aired on ABC, a Saturday-morning cartoon based on a video game.

 Sticker manufacturer Fleer included rub-off game cards with its Pac-Man stickers.
 The card packages contain a Pac-Man style maze with all points along the path hidden with opaque coverings.
 From the starting position, the player moves around the maze while scratching off the coverings to score points.